krushna-nayak30101/30-Days-Python-Challenge/Day_24/Readme.md

 - Flask + Jinja2 makes it easy to build dynamic web pages
 - Combining logic and presentation helps understand full-stack basics

+📚 A fun, functional way to bridge backend Python with simple frontend templating.
+Let me know if you want the full code or ZIP — happy to share!

+#Python #Flask #Dataclass #WebDevelopment #MiniProject #PythonProjects #30DaysOfCode #KrishnaLearns #Jinja2 #FullStackBasics